realm/SwiftLint/Rules.md

 --- | --- | --- | ---
 `trailing_closure` | Disabled | No | style

-Trailing closure syntax should be used whenever possible
+Trailing closure syntax should be used whenever possible.

 ### Examples